kociumba/kutils/README.md

 > which is essentially ported 1 to 1 from [Skydriver](https://www.github.com/kociumba/Skydriver).
 > I honestly think there are some wierd edge cases with the kotlinx serialization.

+WIP features:
+- health/armor/damage hud
+- display other useful stats on the hud

 Planned features:
 - any qol or data display features
 - might think of trying something with custom skyblock content